felixtp/felixtp.github.io/about.md

 ## the academic meandering years

-I accumulated qualifications the way some people collect stamps—enthusiastically but without a clear plan.
+I accumulated qualifications the way some people collect stamps-enthusiastically but without a clear plan.
 A Bachelor of Commerce from a country that has more sheep than people, followed by a postgraduate diploma in taxation (because nothing says "fun" quite like depreciation schedules), and eventually a graduate diploma in computing (when I finally admitted computers might be more than just elaborate gaming machines).

 The computing qualification was generously sponsored by my employer at the time, who were absolutely lovely about paying for it while ensuring my salary remained at subsistence levels.
 How thoughtful of them to invest in my future while keeping me humble in the present.